Advanced Practitioner Series: Counterterrorism laws and their impact on humanitarian action

 - Awareness of the policy implications that counterterrorism laws and regulations can have on humanitarian policy frameworks

-The event targets legal practitioners as well as humanitarian practitioners in the PHAP membership seeking a more advanced understanding of laws and policies related to or affecting humanitarian assistance and the protection of civilians in armed conflict.
-The session will be open to others interested in the topic.
-In order to join the event, please register in advance at phap.org/12may2017/register
+The event targeted legal practitioners as well as humanitarian practitioners in the PHAP membership seeking a more advanced understanding of laws and policies related to or affecting humanitarian assistance and the protection of civilians in armed conflict.

 - Jessica S. Burniske & Naz K. Modirzadeh, “Pilot Empirical Survey Study on the Impact of Counterterrorism Measures on Humanitarian Action,” Harvard Law School Program on International Law and Armed Conflict, Counterterrorism and Humanitarian Engagement Project, March 2017, pp. 1-68

 Further recommended resources

 - Naz K. Modirzadeh, “Comment on Pilot Empirical Survey Study on the Impact of Counterterrorism Measures on Humanitarian Action,” Harvard Law School Program on International Law and Armed Conflict, Counterterrorism and Humanitarian Engagement Project, March 2017, pp. 69-80

 - Jessica S. Burniske, with Naz K. Modirzadeh & Dustin A. Lewis, “Counter-terrorism law and regulations: What aid agencies need to know,” ODI HPG Humanitarian Practice Network Paper, No. 79, November 2014